Skip to content

 clusters:

-- name: default-cluster
+- name: user@kubernetes

 cluster: